HarshitKaushik/java-cheat-sheet/README.md

 //COMPILE ERROR!!
 //int marks4[] = {10,15.0}; //10 is int 15.0 is float

+//Cross-assigment of primitive arrays is ILLEGAL
+// A bit tricky.
-//Cross assigment of primitive arrays is ILLEGAL int[] ints = new int[5];
+int[] ints = new int[5];
 short[] shorts = new short[5];
 //ints = shorts; //COMPILER ERROR